 SDR is an invasive surgical procedure which will remove the spasticity in my legs (but not my arms, which I have to a lesser degree).

 The procedure has a 100% success rate, but requires months of intensive physiotherapy afterwards, due to the muscles then being completely the opposite of their original tensed state (high muscle tone).

-This surgery and the physiotherapy following it will enable me to walk, reduce the pain, discomfort and tiredness associated with constant high muscle tone.
+This surgery and the physiotherapy and aftercare following it will enable me to walk, reduce the pain, discomfort and tiredness associated with constant high muscle tone.